I made my first beef bone broth when I was pregnant with my first child and developed a temporary but visceral aversion to all things processed.

 - A scoop of fat - coconut oil, lard, or tallow for roasting.

-- 2 Tablespoons cider vinegar – Essential to leach mineral out of the bones and maximize the mineral content in your broth.
+- 2 Tablespoons cider vinegar – essential to leach mineral out of the bones and maximize the mineral content in your broth.

 - 2-3 bay leafs (optional)